 LC – Thank you!

 This question and answer session was held with Faber Academy alumni.
-Follow the link to learn more about Faber Academy’s Write a Short Story in a Weekend online course, on which Lucy Caldwell is a guest author.
+Follow the link to learn more about Faber Academy’s short story online courses, where Lucy Caldwell has been a guest author.